 - 1 teaspoon ground cinnamon

-- In same bowl, combine topping ingredients: brown sugar, ½ cup flour, oats, cinnamon, nutmeg, and brown sugar.
-Cut in butter using a fork or a pastry cutter until combined and butter is in small pieces.
+- In same bowl, combine topping ingredients: brown sugar, ½ cup flour, oats, cinnamon, and nutmeg.
+Cut in butter using a fork or a pastry cutter until combined.
+There should be small clumps.
 Sprinkle this mixture on top of fruit, squeezing some between your fingertips if you like large clumps on the crisp.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.